hackersanddesigners/obfuscation/dev/back/README.md

 Single types are only one entry.

-The **ticker** entry has one field, a 'phrase', the one-liner that shows up in the website on the bottom.
-If you want the ticker to link to a part of the website, include one relative link in the phrase.
+The **ticker** entry has two fields, a 'phrase', the one-liner that shows up in the website on the bottom, and a 'link'.
+If you want the ticker to link to a part of the website, include one relative link in the 'link' field.

 ### 🗄️ Collections